-(4) Includes the grant date fair value of awards of restricted stock and stock options computed in accordance with FASB ASC Topic 718, applying the same valuation model and assumptions applied for financial reporting purposes.
+(2) Includes the grant date fair value of awards of restricted stock computed in accordance with FASB ASC Topic 718, applying the same valuation model and assumptions applied for financial reporting purposes.
 These amounts do not correspond to the actual value that will be realized by the named executive officers.
-For restricted stock and stock options, the aggregate amount that the Company would expense in its yearly financial statements over the vesting period is equal to the grant date fair value reported above.
-See Note 14 to the Company's fiscal year 2011 financial statements in the Company's Annual Report on Form 10-K for a discussion of the determination of these amounts.
+For restricted stock, the aggregate amount that the Company would expense in its yearly financial statements over the vesting period is equal to the grant date fair value reported above.
+See Note 14 to the Company's fiscal year 2012 financial statements in the Company's Annual Report on Form 10-K for a discussion of the determination of these amounts.